-Church of St Jaume
+Church Of St Jaume in Alcudia

 As Majorca's oldest city, you'll find plenty of historic buildings on your visit to Alcudia.
 While exploring the narrow streets, make sure you take the time to see the Church of St Jaume, a neo-Gothic building in the heart of the Old Town.
 If you're driving to Alcudia, there's a small, free car park nearby.